EdsonJohnSG/page/content/project/external project/index.md

 summary: A research project about the process of construction of main railroads at Veracruz: identify main actors, administrative, economical and political process.
 tags:
 - Railroads
-title: Research about railroads at Mexico's Southeast
+title: Research about railroads at Mexico Southeast
 url_code: ""
 url_pdf: ""
 url_slides: ""